-^{}Vehicles equipped with LED taillights require that wiring be connected at a specific location.
+\Vehicles equipped with LED taillights require that wiring be connected at a specific location.
 For assistance in hooking up trailer lights, contact your Infiniti dealer or a professional supplier of towing equipment.

-^{}QX vehicles equipped with the tow package are pre-wired for trailer lighting and do not require a converter.
+\\All QX56 vehicles are pre-wired for trailer lighting and do not require a converter.